zhaoyul/aposd-vs-clean-code/README.md

 the Red-Green-Refactor loop, which recommends refactoring after each step, but there's almost no guidance for refactoring.
 How should developers decide when and what to refactor?
-This seems to be left purely to their own "judgment".
+This seems to be left purely to their own judgment.
 For example, if I am writing a method that requires multiple iterations of the TDD loop, should I refactor after every iteration (which sounds pretty tedious) or wait until after several iterations so that I can look at a bigger chunk of code when refactoring and hence be more